-The type of crime that you are charged with will determine how your attorney will defend your case.
+The type of crime you are charged with will determine how your attorney will defend your case.

-Details on how different crimes are classified can be found in the Texas Penal Code.
-For example, the Texas Penal Code §22.011 defines several types of assault against different categories of people.
-Homicide, kidnapping, human trafficking, and sexual assault are covered in this chapter of the penal code, and each type of crime has its own definitions and penalties.
+Texas classifies crimes differently, and each type of crime has its own definitions and penalties.
+For example, the Texas Penal Code §22.011 defines several types of assault against different people.
+Homicide, kidnapping, human trafficking, and sexual assault have their own unique definitions and penalties.

-Next, it is important to understand that many crimes can be classified as a felony or a misdemeanor.
+Next, many crimes constitute either a felony or a misdemeanor.
 These definitions are not set in stone.
-You may get charged with a first, second, or third-degree felony or misdemeanor, depending on the seriousness of the actions involved and the extent of the victims’ harm, damages, or injuries.
+You may get charged with a first, second, or third-degree felony or a misdemeanor, depending on the seriousness of the actions involved and the extent of the victims’ damages or injuries.

 Examples of felonies include: